Battle of Mishmar HaEmek: The Jewish counter-offensive

 Ghubayya al-Tahta, Mishmar HaEmek's closest neighbour to the south, Ghubayya al-Fauqa and Khirbet Beit Ras were captured on 8/9 April.
 Ghubayya al-Tahta was blown up immediately, the other two were blown up "piecemeal in the following days".
 Most of the residents fled before or during the attacks.
 According to Qawuqji's memoirs, a "pitched battle" took place around these villages with "house to house fighting".
 According to Morris, the ALA units "often retreated first, abandoning the villagers."
 On 10 April Haganah units took Abu Shusha, a few hundred yards north of the kibbutz, expelling the remaining villagers and destroying the village that night.
 On 12 April Palmach soldiers took Al-Kafrayn and Abu Zurayq, found no-one in the first village but took "fifteen adult males and some 200 women and children" captive in the second.
-The women and children were expelled.Morris, (2004) p.242 30 houses in Al-Kafrayn were blown up that day and some at Abu Zurayq that night.
+The women and children were expelled.
+30 houses in Al-Kafrayn were blown up that day and some at Abu Zurayq that night.
 Abu Zurayq was completely destroyed by 15 April.
 On 12 April, al-Qawuqji and his troops were almost encircled and they had to withdraw in haste to Jenin.
 During the night of 12–13 April Palmach units took the villages of Al-Mansi and Naghnaghiya which were blown up in the following days.
 On 19 April Al-Kafrayn was used by a Palmach unit for training and then "blown up completely."
 According to Benny Morris, "Most of the villagers reached the Jenin area and sheltered in makeshift tents."

-A Jewish Iraqi volunteer, Abdullah Dawud, fought on the Arab side as a sniper and later, after hiding his participation in the battle emigrated to Israel in 1950, a move he reportedly regretted all his life.Josh Ruebner, 'Unsettling 1948: A Review of Shay Hazkani’s ‘Dear Palestine’,' Mondoweiss 24 June 2021 A month later, on 12 May, the Lehi launched an operation which cleared five villages west of Mishmar HaEmek.
+A Jewish Iraqi volunteer, Abdullah Dawud, fought on the Arab side as a sniper and later, after hiding his participation in the battle emigrated to Israel in 1950, a move he reportedly regretted all his life.
+A month later, on 12 May, the Lehi launched an operation which cleared five villages west of Mishmar HaEmek.